 Stone comes from an outstanding soccer background, having grown up in a family rich with soccer tradition.
-His father, Roger Stone, was associated with Bristol City as a young player and also managed the Somerset County Women's Soccer Chairman and Boys' Youth Team.
+His late father, Roger Stone, was associated with Bristol City as a young player and also managed the Somerset County Women's Soccer Chairman and Boys' Youth Team.

 His first soccer coaching experience in the United States came under the tutelage of Gary Book at the Noga Soccer Camps in Long Island.
 He began working full-time at Noga in 1991 and continued there for the next five years, until his position at St. John's was upgraded to a full-time appointment in 1996.
 At Noga, he gained top coaching licenses in the United States Soccer Federation "A" license and a National Soccer Coaches Association of America (NSCAA) Advanced National Diploma.

 Stone also coached at Herricks High School in Long Island for two seasons.
 The team won the 1992 Nassau County Class A Championship and the1993 Nassau County Conference I title.

 Outside of St. John's, Stone has been an age group coach in the Eastern New York South Girls Olympic Development Program and was previously the head coach of the Youth Soccer Olympic Development Region 1 East U-17 squad.
 He is currently the head man for the U-16 squad.